 If you're looking to get married in the State of Alabama, you've come to the right website.
 Last year, Alabama made changes to the way couples get married.
 Our website outlines the new requirements and makes it easy for you to obtain an official Alabama Marriage Certificate, and to find a nearby notary.

 The fastest and easiest way for you to get your hands on the right Marriage Certificate, is for you to go to the state website and complete the Marriage Certificate online.
 Then print the form.
 Just click the green button above (Marriage Certificate Template) and you'll be directed to the actual form.

 If you prefer to complete the Certificate by hand, you will need to obtain a Marriage Certificate form from any of the 60+ Alabama Offices of Probate.

-Don't sign anything until you meet with the Notary, in person.
+Don't sign anything until you meet with the Notary.
 You'll need government-issued ID and the notary's fee.

 The notary must watch you sign your name and then will administer an Affirmation (Oath).

-We can help you find a Notary near you.
+We can help you find a Notary.
 You'll find a few listed below.
-If you need one who is closer, just give us a call.
+If you need one who is closer, or one who can perform the notarization online, just give us a call.